-“Just before noon yesterday, Lief Simon wrapped up this week’s Live & Invest in Belize Conference with a few giveaway drawings,” reports our woman on the scene, Belize Correspondent Ann Kuffner.
+“Just before noon yesterday, Lief Simon wrapped up this week’s Live and Invest in Belize Conference with a few giveaway drawings,” reports our woman on the scene, Belize Correspondent Ann Kuffner.

 “Then, we were off, all 100 of us, headed in different directions around Belize, to experience this country up close and personal.

 “One group headed to the Cayo, with Phil and Karen Hahn.
 They went to see San Ignacio and Carmelita, the sustainable Agricultural Ruralism development being established on the banks of the Belize River.